Fabri-D/MythGenerator/README.md

 ## 🎥 Video Explanation (Spanish)

-This repository includes a full video explanation in Spanish describing:
+This repository includes a full explanation video covering:

-- The dataset creation process
+- Dataset construction
-- The filtering methodology
+- Filtering methodology
-- The training pipeline
+- Fine-tuning pipeline
-- The final application

-You can watch it here:
+- Application design

+Watch here:

 👉 https://github.com/Fabri-D/MythGenerator/blob/master/MythGeneratorVideo.mp4

 ---

-## 🧠 Technologies Used

-- Python
-- Wikipedia API
+## 📦 Repository Contents

+This repository includes:

+- `interfaz.py` — graphical inference interface
-- GPT-2 fine-tuning
+- `model/` — fine-tuned GPT-2 model weights
+- Example output screenshots
+- Video explanation
-- JSON data structuring
+- Documentation

-- NLP preprocessing and tokenization
+The dataset, preprocessing scripts, and training pipeline used for fine-tuning are **not included** in this repository.

 ---

-## 📚 Purpose
+## 🧪 Purpose

-MythGenerator is an experimental AI project that explores:
+MythGenerator serves as an experimental demonstration of:

-- Creative AI text generation
-- Cultural mythological structures
-- Data curation and model fine-tuning
+- Domain-specific language model fine-tuning
+- Cultural dataset curation
-- Controlled fictional narrative generation
+- Controlled generative modeling

-It demonstrates how structured cultural datasets can be used to train generative language models for creative applications.
+- Structured prompt conditioning
+- Creative AI prototyping

+It represents an early exploration of deterministic structure combined with generative language modeling.

 ---

 ## ⚠️ Disclaimer

-All content generated by MythGenerator is fictional and created by an AI model trained on publicly available mythological data.
+All generated content is fictional and produced by a fine-tuned language model trained on publicly available mythological sources.

+This project is intended for research and experimental purposes only.